Optimization with delay-induced bifurcations: Theoretical basis for the delay-based optimization: bifurcations

 The gradient DS of the form (\ref{GDS_nodelay}) can demonstrate only two kinds of evolution: from a certain initial condition it can monotonously tend either to the fixed point located at some local minimum, or to infinity (positive or negative) if the shape of the landscape function $V(\boldsymbol{x})$ permits \cite{Hirsch_DS_chaos_book04}.
 Importantly, it cannot demonstrate oscillations of any kind, let alone any more complex dynamics.
 However, it is well known that even if the DS without a delay behaves in a very regular manner, introduction of a time delay is likely to change its dynamics dramatically and to induce bifurcations leading to complex oscillations.
 Even a single delay term can give birth to periodic \cite{Hale_FDE_book71,Hale_intro_to_FDE_book93}, quasi-periodic and chaotic solutions \cite{Bellen_num_methods_DDE_book03}.
 This phenomenon occurs thanks to the expansion of the dimension of the phase space of the DS from some finite number without delay to infinity with delay.
-There has been a lot of research devoted to the study of various special cases of DSs with delay modelling natural processes \cite{Hutchinson_population_dynamis_delay_ANYAS48,Cunningham_delay_population_PNA54,Mackey_Glass_oscillation_and_chaos_77,Bocharov_delay_immune_response_JTB94,Cooke_two_delays_SEIRS_epidemic_JMB96,Wolkowicz_delay_chemostat_SJAM97,Culshaw_delay_infection_MB00,Smolen_delay_circadian_oscillators_JN01,Nelson_delay_drug_therapy_HIV_MB02,Ursino_delay_respiratory_AJP03,Villasana_delay_tumor_growth_JMB03,Dhamala_delay_neural_network_PRL04}.
-In most examples studied the delay appears in the extra term(s) added to the components(s) of the velocity field $\boldsymbol{f}(\boldsymbol{x})$ of the system under study, like e.g. in \cite{Chow_DDE_added_delay_term_NHMS83,Mallet-Paret_DDE_with_added_delay_term_AMPA86,Chow_DDE_added_delay_term_JDDE89}, or when some terms defining the velocity field are delayed and some are not \cite{Goodwin_DDE_economics_E51,Cunningham_delay_population_PNA54,Heiden_DDE_chaos_JDE83}.
-With this, the effects induced by a delay greatly depend on the particular form of the DS under study and on the exact way the delay is introduced.
-It is impossible to predict how a general non-linear DS would respond if the delay enters its equations in some arbitrary manner.

-In a prequel \cite{Janson_two-well_delay_2019} to the current paper, we overviewed earlier theoretical predictions for the delay-induced behavior in some special cases of scalar DDEs of the form $\dot{x} f(x_{\tau})$ with functions $f$ crossing zero not more than twice.
-We interpreted these predictions from the viewpoint of bifurcations theory linking the changes in the behavior with the change of the properties of $f$ and of $\tau$.
-Also, assuming that $f(z) -\frac{\mathrm{d} V(z)}{\mathrm{d} z}$, we connected this behavior to the properties of $V$ and illustrated with examples.